 What is a medical advisor?

-When is a medical advisor engaged?
+When is a medical advisor brought in?

 A medical advisor is often involved at an early stage, for example: